 - More than one of the sanctions listed above may be imposed for any single violation.

 - Student conduct records are maintained within the College and are part of any student’s educational records for purpose of FERPA.
 Disciplinary action shall become part of the student’s disciplinary or conduct record.
 Cases involving the imposition of sanctions other than residence hall expulsion, College suspension, College expulsion or revocation or withholding of a degree shall be purged from the student’s disciplinary record no sooner than seven (7) years after graduation or final disposition of the case (whichever is later).

 - A disciplinary record may be shared with campus administrators for educational purposes.
 Disciplinary outcome may be shared with employers or other schools, as allowed by FERPA, a student release of FERPA or other request of the student.
-The Executive Director for Equity is the Officer of Record for all conduct records.
+The Associate Director of Community Standards and Investigations is the Officer of Record for all conduct records.
 Students who have questions about their records, wish to seek permission for exception, or are seeking guidance regarding disclosure on applications can schedule to meet with the dean (or designee) to review and discuss their records.

 - A student may need to disclose their conduct history if asked.
 Students are commonly asked to disclose in response to a general question on an application (e.g. graduate school, some summer academic programs).
 Students are encouraged to read application questions carefully.
 Often the question specifies disclosure of conduct that results in separation from the College (suspension or expulsion); occasionally, the inquiry is much broader, asking about any conduct action, even if resolved informally.
 Barnard considers a conduct or disciplinary action to be only that for which a student is found responsible.